riccardo-donati/ingswAM2021-Donati-DiMarco-DellAgosto/README.md

 #               HOW TO RUN

 Once you downloaded this project open _cmd.exe_ and type:<br> _java -jar path-to-the-project/shade/AM35.jar_ <br>
-You'll be asket to choose between Running the server, the Client in CLI or GUI.
+You'll be asket to choose between running the Server, the Client in CLI or GUI.
 Locally the Ip will be 127.0.0.1 and the default port is 1337. <br>

-To show game icons perfectly in CLI is recomended to run it using WSL (Linux Terminal) and installing [this font](https://github.com/ingconti/W10JavaCLI/tree/master/font) to support supports Unicode.
+To show game icons perfectly in CLI is recomended to run it using WSL (Linux Terminal) and installing [this font](https://github.com/ingconti/W10JavaCLI/tree/master/font) that supports Unicode characters.<br>
+If you encounter troubles, try going to Terminal->Properties->Layout and unckeck the Wrap Text output on resize and increase the Width at least to: 237.<br>
+For input trouble try unchecking Quick Edit Mode in Options.<br>

 # 						  TEST CASES